 Coppa Italia Key Stats

-• Alessandro Altobelli is the all-time leading scorer in the Coppa Italia, having scored 56 times in the competition while plying his trade for Brescia, Inter Milan and Juventus.
+Alessandro Altobelli is the all-time leading scorer in Coppa Italia, having scored 56 goals in the competition while playing for Brescia, Inter Milan and Juventus.

 Yes, the competition has been held annually since 1958.